 What we are asking of guests

-Hosts are responsible for enforcing the requirements of the safety guidelines while hosting an experience, including face coverings and social distancing requirements.
-You may ask a guest to leave the Experience if they refuse to follow the safety requirements.
 Please review the Guest Refund Policy as you prepare for hosting with our safety guidelines in place.
-Note that guests may receive refunds in accordance with the policy when hosts don’t follow or enforce the safety guidelines with all guests.
+Note that guests may receive refunds in accordance with the policy when Hosts don’t follow or enforce the safety guidelines with all guests.

 What to do if you or your guests test positive for COVID-19

-- If a guest reaches out after you have hosted them telling you they either have tested positive for COVID-19 or have come into contact with someone who tested positive, please direct them to reach out to Airbnb here.
+- If a guest reaches out after you have hosted them telling you they either have tested positive for COVID-19 or have come into contact with someone who tested positive, please direct them to contact us.